 Liquidity risk is the risk that the Master Fund will not have sufficient cash to meet its obligations as they become due.
 The Master Fund mitigates this risk by monitoring the scheduled mortgage repayments and ensuring that sufficient funds are available in the near term to satisfy all of its obligations.
 The Master Fund's obligations are primarily those which arise under the Mortgage Management Agreement and its Limited Partnership Agreement.
 In the current economic climate and capital markets, the lenders may continue to tighten their lending standards which could make it challenging for the Master Fund to obtain financing on favourable terms.
-Further, there are no assurances that the revolving loan facility will be renewed or that it could be replaced with another lender if not renewed.

-If the revolving loan facility is not extended at maturity, mortgage repayments under the Master Fund's investment portfolio would be utilized to repay the revolving loan facility.
 The Master Fund's mortgages are predominantly short-term in nature, and as such, the continual repayment by borrowers of existing mortgages creates liquidity for ongoing mortgage investments and funding commitments.
-Currently, a large percentage of the Master Fund's mortgage investments is in overhold (note 3a), which increases liquidity risk for the Master Fund.
+Currently, a large percentage of the Master Fund's mortgage investments is in overhold (note 3(a)), which increases liquidity risk for the Master Fund.

-If the Master Fund is unable to continue to have access to its revolving loan facility, the size of the Master Fund's investment portfolio may decrease and the income historically generated through holding a larger portfolio by utilizing leverage will not be earned.
+If the Master Fund does not receive continuing financial support from RMLP or does not raise additional funds, the size of the Master Fund's investment portfolio may decrease and the income historically generated through holding a larger portfolio by utilizing leverage will not be earned.

-In addition, if the Master fund does not receive continuing financial support from RMLP or does not raise additional funds, it may not continue as a going concern as described in note 5.
+In addition, if the Master fund does not receive continuing financial support from RMLP or does not raise additional funds, it may not continue as a going concern as described in note 8(b).